gatesphere/pila/README.md

 **Script file support**
-You can run a file of valid pila words by placing it's relative path as a string on the stack, and then running the `$import` word.
+You can run a file of valid pila words by placing it's relative path as a string on the stack, and then running the `!import` word.
 Thanks to the ReadLine support, typing file names and paths are tab-completed on some systems.

 **Comments**
 Comments are delimited by `//`.
 Anything to the right of `//` to the end of a line is discarded and ignored by the parser.
 This works both in the REPL and in script files.
-You can use this as a way to add documentation to macros that will be visible in the repl when using the `$macros` word, just be sure to keep your comments on the same line when doing this!
+You can use this as a way to add documentation to macros that will be visible in the repl when using the `!macros` word, just be sure to keep your comments on the same line when doing this!

 **Meta-programming**